 The Society during 2010-2017

 We’ve digitalized the way we live our lives and the line between privacy and public(ity) is blurring.
 We document our lives like never before and likes/followers are the new way of being “socially approved”.
 The documentation, demonstration and interaction with people’s life pushes boundaries even further and social media is full of different followings.
 Like the hashtag #girlboss for all the female and pink entrepreneurs.
 Or #fitlife that underlines that fit is the new healthy.
-I swear people have never consumed more avocados, smoothie bowls or salads than before (and also shared it).
+I swear people have never consumed more avocados, smoothie bowls or salads than ever before (and also shared it).

 Facebook, Instagram, Twitter, Snapchat and Youtube are all insanely popular and something billions of people interacts with every single day.
-Facebook felt more central in the early years, a position Instagram soon overtook.
-Youtube is the more growing platform at the moment with every other fashion blogger going for the video format.
+Facebook felt more relevant in the early years, a position Instagram soon overtook.
+Youtube is the growing platform at the moment with every other fashion blogger going for the video format.
 Youtube celebrities such as Zoella, Tanya Burr, PewDiePie, Jenna Marbles and so many more, are influencing people (mainly teenagers and young adults) globally with their views of life, beauty hauls, challenges and all things clickbait.

 The style of 2010-2017